 I absolutely agree that we should be delivering on leaving the European Union, and we have been clear that that will be on 29 March.
 Those who wish to use parliamentary procedure to try to reverse the vote of the British people need to think very carefully about what they are trying to do, because there is absolutely no doubt in my mind that this Parliament voted for that referendum and voted to trigger article 50, and that therefore this Parliament should deliver on those votes.

-With the clock ticking, and for us all to come together to agree a deal that delivers on the promises made in the 2016 referendum campaign and that rules out the disaster of no deal, why exactly will not the Prime Minister hold indicative votes in this House to establish what the will of the House actually is?
+With the clock ticking, and for us all to come together to agree a deal that delivers on the promises made in the 2016 referendum campaign and that rules out the disaster of no deal, why exactly will not the Prime Minister hold indicative votes in this House to establish actually what is the will of the House?

 Once again, the position is set out very clearly in legislation.
 The Government will bring a neutral motion to this House, and that motion will be amendable.
 We are working to see what deal will secure the support of the House.
 Of course, it has to be a deal that we can negotiate with the European Union, because a deal, by definition, has to be agreed by both sides.
 I believe that the right thing for this Government to do is to listen to Members across the House and to work to find a deal that will secure support.